gcapes/git-course/03-history.md

 ### Looking at differences

-We made a typo in the introduction section.
+We forgot to reference a second paper in the introduction section.
 Correct it, save the file but do not commit it yet.
 We can review the changes that we made using:

 ~~~{.bash}